Menstrual Hygiene Day: Making menstruation a normal fact of life by 2030

 While there is no specific Sustainable Development Goals (SDG) goal or indicator on menstrual hygiene management (MHM), this infographic shows how MHM is relevant to different SDGs.
 Use and share this infographic to advocate for more attention to MHM.

-Menstruation and human rights
+Menstruation is a matter of human rights

 “Understanding menstrual hygiene management and human rights” is a practictioner’s guide on the connection between menstrual hygiene management and human rights by Human Rights Watch and WASH United.